Ashish-Aswal/terraform-provider-barracudawaf/README.md

 ```

 This will place the binary under `$HOME/.terraform.d/plugins/registry.terraform.io/hashicorp/barracudawaf/0.0.1/darwin_amd64/`.
 After installing you will need to run `terraform init` in any project using the plugin.

+## This project is auto-generated, incase of issues please reachout at email: aaswal@barracuda.com ##